MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 ## Privacy notice

-For specific privacy information about Dynamics 365 AI for Sales capabilities for sellers, see [Privacy notice](privacy-notice-seller.md).
+For specific privacy information about Dynamics 365 Sales Insights capabilities for sellers, see [Privacy notice](privacy-notice-seller.md).

 ### See also